jekymin8232/vitalguardai-com/README.md

+**The planned M-Corp AI Research Institute will distribute this project free of charge under the Apache License 2.0, for the public good, to organizations and communities requiring the highest level of security.**

 ### Reference: OTF Review in Progress (OTF Security Lab)
 **The link will be made public upon successfully passing the Security Lab.**